 - Submerge the chicken in the marinade, cover, and refrigerate for 2-3 hours.

-Place your lemon pepper chicken on a clean platter or cutting board, and let them rest for 5-10 minutes while you get your sides ready.
+- Place the lemon pepper chicken on a clean platter or cutting board, and let them rest for 5-10 minutes while you get your sides ready.
 Slice and serve.